cobi-bike/DevKit/README.md

 * To show a native dialog when running inside the iOS App, just use a normal `alert("your messages")` (only for debugging)
 * When developing in Chrome, use the phone button in the upper left corner of the Chrome Developer Tools and rotate it to landscape to see how it looks while riding
 * When using the Chrome Simulator, press the `Print state to console` button to print the current `COBI.js` state to the Chrome Developer Tools Console
-* To change the current [state](https://github.com/cobi-bike/DevKit#-settings-for-your-module) append `?state=edit` or `?state=experience` to your URL in the browser.
+* To change the current [context](https://github.com/cobi-bike/DevKit#-settings-for-your-module) append `?context=onRide` or your desired context to your URL in the browser.

 ### Inspiration & Examples

-* Get inspired by our showcases on the [COBI.bike DevKit site](https://cobi.bike/devkit)
+* Get inspired by our showcases on the [COBI.Bike DevKit site](https://cobi.bike/devkit)
-* Take a testride with one of our example modules in the COBI.bike iOS app.
+* Take a testride with one of our example modules in the COBI.Bike iOS app.
 Requires registration as a developer on [my.cobi.bike](https://my.cobi.bike)
 * Visit our [Showtime Developer Forum](https://forums.cobi.bike/c/showtime) for additional inspiration from the developer community
 * Check out our open source modules
   - [News](https://github.com/cobi-bike/Module-News)